scott-knight/psquare-sms-service/README.md

 }
 ```

-As you can see in the example, the data returns a paginated array, pagination meta data and the current load_balance ratio.
+As you can see in the example, the data returns a paginated array, pagination meta data and the current `load_balance_ratio`.

 The `Pagy` gem is used to build and delivery the paginated content.
 The `jsonapi-serializer` gem is used to build the serialzed JSON.